Eonblast/Erlualib/doc/INTRO.md

 ### Docs

-To get some perspective - Lua is *so for embedding* that its C API is described in the main [Lua Reference](http://www.lua.org/manual/5.1/manual.html), chapters 3 and 4, *before* the description of the actual Lua standard
-library in chapter 5.
+To get some perspective - Lua is *so for embedding* that its C API is described in the main [Lua Reference](http://www.lua.org/manual/5.1/manual.html), chapters 3 and 4, *before* the description of the actual Lua standard library in chapter 5.

-In *Programming in Lua*, [Chapter 24](http://www.lua.org/pil/24.html) Lua's father Roberto Ierusalimschy warns that
-*'the API emphasizes flexibility and simplicity, sometimes at the cost of ease of use.
-Common
-tasks may involve several API calls.
-This may be boring, but it gives you full control over
-all details.'* May I humbly add that Lua has no less of a fascination than Erlang, if for
+In *Programming in Lua*, [Chapter 24](http://www.lua.org/pil/24.html) Lua's father Roberto Ierusalimschy warns that *'the API emphasizes flexibility and simplicity, sometimes at the cost of ease of use.
+Common tasks may involve several API calls.
+This may be boring, but it gives you full control over all details.'* May I humbly add that Lua has no less of a fascination than Erlang, if for different reasons.
-different reasons.
 And both languages insist on being spelt with a capital first letter.

 ### Lua State

-The first parameter to most Lua C API functions is a pointer to a **Lua State** object, in
-effect the *Lua engine* and its *current global state*.
+The first parameter to most Lua C API functions is a pointer to a **Lua State** object, in effect the *Lua engine* and its *current global state*.
 You can have more than one.
-Keep
-that in mind.
+Keep that in mind.

 ### Lua Stack

 Lua uses a **self made pseudo stack** for execution.
-Most functions the Lua C API exposes are
-for manipulating this 'stack'.
+Most functions the Lua C API exposes are for manipulating this 'stack'.
 So, 'stack' in this context never means the actual C stack.

 ### Stack Functions

-Most functions use an *index* parameter to point *into* the stack and then operate on whatever
-value is found there.
-E.g. `void lua_replace (lua_State *L, int index)` moves the *top
-element* into the position `index`, without shifting any element.
-Or, `lua_pop(L,n)` pops
-n elements from that pseudo stack.
+Most functions use an *index* parameter to point *into* the stack and then operate on whatever value is found there.
+E.g. `void lua_replace (lua_State *L, int index)` moves the *top element* into the position `index`, without shifting any element.
+Or, `lua_pop(L,n)` pops n elements from that pseudo stack.

 **You can easily crash Lua and the entire Erlang VM if you get things wrong there.**

 ### Pseudo Indices

-Presumably to not double functionality, the index parameters are habitually and creatively
-misused.
-Instead of pointing into the 'stack' thay can also be used to point anywhere
-else that makes sense, e.g. into global tables that hold the *environment* values, the
-*Registry* and the *global names' table*.
+Presumably to not double functionality, the index parameters are habitually and creatively misused.
+Instead of pointing into the 'stack' thay can also be used to point anywhere else that makes sense, e.g. into global tables that hold the *environment* values, the *Registry* and the *global names' table*.

-For example, putting the pseudo index `LUA_REGISTRYINDEX` as 'stack index' parameter
-instead of a benign 1 or 2, will make your function call manipulate the [Lua Registry Table](http://www.lua.org/pil/27.3.1.html),
-which has nothing to do with the stack at all.
-So e.g. `lua_rawgeti(L, LUA_REGISTRYINDEX, ref)`
-will return a value from this *Registry Table* while `lua_rawgeti(L, 1, ref)` will return
-a value from the *table* at position 1 on the *stack*.
-In both cases, ref would then make
-for a pointer into that table then: so the middle parameter points to where the *table* is
-found, the last parameter ('ref') points to a field *in* that table.
+For example, putting the pseudo index `LUA_REGISTRYINDEX` as 'stack index' parameter instead of a benign 1 or 2, will make your function call manipulate the [Lua Registry Table](http://www.lua.org/pil/27.3.1.html), which has nothing to do with the stack at all.
+So e.g. `lua_rawgeti(L, LUA_REGISTRYINDEX, ref)` will return a value from this *Registry Table*, while `lua_rawgeti(L, 1, ref)` will return a value from the *table* at position 1 on the *stack*.
+In both cases, ref would then make for a pointer into the pinpointed table.
+So the middle parameter points to where the *table* is found, the last parameter ('ref') points to a field *in* that table.

 Note that the index parameter is ..used to signal this special case.
-There is no 'stack'
-reference parameter that could be replaced, which, well, you could be tempted to expect.
+There is no 'stack' reference parameter that could be replaced; which, well, one could have been tempted to expect.

 ### Calling Functions

-This recycling of functions is also used to put function calls on the stack.
+This recycling of functions is also used to *put function calls on the stack*.
 They are basically taken out of the *'global'* table, which,  among other variables, holds the function names.
-`lua_getfield (L, LUA_GLOBALSINDEX, "print")` pushes the *print function* on the stack for use.
+E.g. `lua_getfield (L, LUA_GLOBALSINDEX, "print")` pushes the *print()* function on the stack, to stage it for immediate use.
+To execute it, you'd then push something to print right after and call lua_call().

-To execute it, you'd then push something to print right after and then call lua_call().
-You would use the very same function to access a *field in a table on the stack*: e.g. field 'tnirp', *in the table that is at stack position 3*: `lua_getfield (L, 3, "tnirp")`.
+However, you'd use the very same function, `lua_getfield()` to access a *field in a table on the stack*: e.g. field 'tnirp', *in the table that is at stack position 3*: `lua_getfield (L, 3, "tnirp")`.
+The value you wanted, after the call, is on the top of the Lua 'stack.

 ## Library Architecture

-The inner structure of this package is quite straight forward.
+ÃThe inner structure of this package is quite straight forward.
 It offers Erlang functions that go over an Erlang 'port' into the C parts and the Lua C libraries.